Mainingrida , Arnhem Land, Northern Territory, Australia born 1948

 Maningrida, central Arnhem Land, Northern Territory, Australia

-Materials & Technique: sculptures, paperbark, natural pigments on pandanus woven pandanus fibre, painted with natural pigments
+Materials & Technique: sculptures, paperbark, feathers, natural pigments on pandanus woven pandanus fibre, painted with natural pigments

 Ancestors are the subject matter of Lena Yarinkura’s two woven Yawkyawk Spirits.
 She is renowned for these ambitious and highly distinctive pandanus, paperbark, feathers, and natural pigments fibre sculptures.
 ‘Yawkyawk’ is a word meaning ‘young woman’ and ‘young woman spirit being’.
 Yarinkura diverged from the more conventional fibre work of her contemporaries to become one of the first Arnhem Land women to work with fibre in a sculptural way.